swl10/pyslet/doc/odatav2/memexample.rst

 Sample Project: InMemory Data Service
 =====================================

-The sample code for this service is in the samples directory in the Pyslet distribution.
+The sample code for this service is in the samples/memcache directory in the Pyslet distribution.

 This project demonstrates how to construct a simple OData service based on the :py:class:`~pyslet.odata2.memds.InMemoryEntityContainer` class.